-Much of the government targets are related to packaging, and so impact products such as polyethylene (PE), polypropylene (PP) and polyethylene terephthalate (PET).
+Much of the government targets are related to packaging, impacting products such as polyethylene (PE), polypropylene (PP) and polyethylene terephthalate (PET).

 “PE/PP worldwide production is more than ten times that of PMMA, it’s easier to collect and [it is a] lower-value material,” said Dubois.

-“You consume a lot of energy to depolymerise PE, but you don’t save that much energy but you do when you produce and recycle PMMA; it is a material harder to collect but its value is higher – it is similar to the situation with nylon 6 and nylon 6,6,” said Dubois.
+“You consume a lot of energy to depolymerise PE but you don’t save that much energy; however, you do when you produce and recycle PMMA.
+It is a material harder to collect but of higher value: it is similar to the situation with nylon 6 and nylon 6,6,” said Dubois.